 The unknown parameters α and β are dependent on the dominant vegetation and soil roughness characteristics (see discussion following Equation 10).
-The linear dependence in (11) is based on units of power for the radar backscatter cross-section.
+Energy conservation that yields the linear dependence in (11) is based on units of power for the radar backscatter cross-section.
 However, the linear functional relationship also holds when σ{pp} is expressed in decibel (dB), and is shown using the PALS data in upcoming sections.
 The T_B polarization can either be v or h and the σ polarization is either vv or hh.
 Equation (1) evaluated at scale C (36 km) is: